 Months of entry

-The purpose of the MRes is to provide a Masters-level programme that will equip students from the medical and dental sciences with the skills and knowledge they need to pursue a research-based career in academic medicine.
-It focuses on medical research rather than biological science research.
+This course equips students and graduates from the medical and dental sciences with the skills and knowledge you need to pursue a research-based career in academic medicine.
+We focus on medical research rather than biological science research.

 Information for international students

 Most international students must demonstrate English proficiency through a secure and approved testing system.
 We ask for English language proof from applicants from non-majority English speaking countries (a list of majority English speaking countries, as defined by the UK Home Office, can be found here ).